 For the day of my birthday, Mom and I went up to Chicago for my first professional baseball game.
 The Cubs were playing the Dodgers.
 I really enjoyed the game and we had great seats.

 As I mentioned in a previous post, our little family has been pretty busy this past year.
 I figured I would take a moment to go over some of the stuff we have been up to.

 If you have subscribed to my YouTube channel, you know that my birthday is coming up this week.
 Jeremy and I decided to celebrate it early because not only would he not be here for my actual birthday (stupid recruiting duty training in St. Louis) but also because he got an extremely rare 72 reward for his hard work last month.

-The Christmas festivities are starting to wind down.
-Mom headed back to North Carolina yesterday.
-She had been here for a week.
-I'm really happy she was able to come up for Christmas.
-I've missed spending the holidays with her.
 The week leading up to Christmas has been a crazy, busy, fun week.
 The day after Mom drove up from North Carolina, we drove down to Springfield, Illinois to explore new areas with Avery and her kids.
-We first went to a great little restaurant called Anchors Away.
-We chose this restaurant because we heard that it was haunted.
-Thankfully our waiter, Brock, was able to confirm this quickly for us.

 During one of the posts last week, I briefly mentioned an interesting story involving St. Nicholas and The Pickled Boys.
 While that story was probably the least Christmasy thing you would associate with Saint Nicholas, it isn’t the only unusual story behind the jolly old man.
 While doing research for these Christmas posts I ended up coming across a few more interesting stories that I thought you might like to hear.